samkennerly/suneku/README.md

 For more details, see this [Jupyter tutorial](http://nbviewer.jupyter.org/github/jupyter/notebook/blob/master/docs/source/examples/Notebook/Notebook%20Basics.ipynb).

 Whenever I create a notebook (let's call it `my_project.ipynb`), I usually create a `my_project.py` file in the same folder as my notebook.
 Then I open the notebook in Jupyter and `my_project.py` in a text editor.
-To avoid cluttering my notebook, I keep function definitions, global variables, and `import` statements in `my_project.py` file.
+I keep function definitions, global variables, and `import` statements in `my_project.py` file.
 I then import all that stuff into my notebook with `from my_project import *`.

 Note that GitHub can automatically render Jupyter notebooks!
 If you upload a notebook to GitHub, anyone can view it in a web browser without installing any software or running any scripts.